 - 8. If the distribution and/or use of the Program is restricted in certain countries either by patents or by copyrighted interfaces, the original copyright holder who places the Program under this License may add an explicit geographical distribution limitation excluding those countries, so that distribution is permitted only in or among countries not thus excluded.
-In such case, this License incorporates the limitation as if written in the body of this License. - The Free Software Foundation may publish revised and/or new versions of the General Public License from time to time.
+In such case, this License incorporates the limitation as if written in the body of this License. - 9.
+The Free Software Foundation may publish revised and/or new versions of the General Public License from time to time.
 Such new versions will be similar in spirit to the present version, but may differ in detail to address new problems or concerns.
 Each version is given a distinguishing version number.
+If the Program specifies a version number of this License which applies to it and "any later version", you have the option of following the terms and conditions of the option of following the terms and conditions of the option.

-If the Program specifies a version number of this License which applies to it and "any later version", you have the option of following the terms and conditions either of that version or of any later version published by the Free Software Foundation.
+which applies to it and "any later version", you have the option of following the terms and conditions either of that version or of any later version published by the Free Software Foundation.
 If the Program does not specify a version number of this License, you may choose any version ever published by the Free Software Foundation.